 Women should let their doctor know if they are pregnant or planning to become pregnant.

 Imaging tests (ultrasound,

-, angiogram) may be done before the procedure.
+, or angiogram) may be done.
 Bring paperwork and scans to the hospital as directed.

 In the operating room, the nurses and doctors will connect you to monitors to watch your blood pressure, heart rate, and pulse.
 A catheter will be inserted to collect urine during surgery.
 An IV will be placed in your arm for sedation and anesthesia.
 The nurse will cut the hair off an area of your head for surgery.